The 7 Deadly Resume Sins That Get You Rejected

 This is the difference between a decent resume and a great one.

 Those who are called for interviews are those who send performance signals.
+That is done by explaining how you reached the outcomes you describe.

 Talk about tools, techniques, strategies, frameworks, methodologies, processes, and actions taken.